pvdz/preval/tests/cases/normalize/expressions/statement/for_let/auto_ident_computed_simple_complex.md

 ## Todos triggered

-- computed property access of an ident where the property ident is not recorded;
+- (todo) computed property access of an ident where the property ident is not recorded;
-- objects in isFree check
+- (todo) objects in isFree check

 ## Globals